SioKCronin/LSTM/README.md

 # Grid LSTM

-Implementation of the paper, [Grid Long Short Term Memory](https://arxiv.org/pdf/1507.01526v3.pdf), inspired by OpenAI's [Request for Research 2.0](https://blog.openai.com/requests-for-research-2/).
+The goal of this repo is to implement and explore the implications of this paper, [Grid Long Short Term Memory](https://arxiv.org/pdf/1507.01526v3.pdf), inspired by OpenAI's [Request for Research 2.0](https://blog.openai.com/requests-for-research-2/).

 ## The Problem